JesumboOludipe/PortfolioProjects/README.md

 My [Portfolio Website](https://jesumbooludipe.github.io/)

 ## Projects

+### Sylip Corporation Sales Analysis ([View Script](https://github.com/JesumboOludipe/PortfolioProjects/blob/main/Sylip%20Corporation%20Sales%20Analysis%20-%20SQL.sql)
+**Description:** The Sylip Corporation Sales Analysis project involved utilizing sales data from a retail company that specializes in various products.
+The aim was to provide the company with valuable insights into key performance indicators (KPIs) such as region-wise profits, annual revenue, and yearly units sold.
+The project involved data manipulation, analysis, and visualization to provide actionable recommendations that could improve the company's profitability and overall performance.

+**Skills:** The project required skills in data manipulation, analysis, and visualization.
+Knowledge of SQL Server, Excel, and Power BI was necessary to extract, clean, and analyze the data.

+**Technology:**
+Excel was used to store and manage the sales data.
+SQL Server was utilized for data cleaning and manipulation, while Power BI was used for data visualization and presentation.

+**Result:** The project resulted in a comprehensive analysis of sales data that provided the company with valuable insights into critical KPIs such as region-wise profits, annual revenue, and yearly units sold.
+Through the project, actionable recommendations were provided that could improve the company's profitability and overall performance.
+The project demonstrated the power of data analysis and visualization in driving business decisions and performance.
+Overall, the project showcased the ability to leverage Excel, SQL Server, and Power BI to extract, analyze, and visualize data to provide actionable insights and recommendations.

 ### Data Cleaning in SQL - Nashville Housing Data ([View Script](https://github.com/JesumboOludipe/PortfolioProjects/blob/main/Data%20Cleaning%20in%20SQL%20-%20Nashville%20Housing%20Data.sql))

 **Description:** The objective of this project was to perform data cleaning on the Nashville Housing Data using SQL.
 The dataset contained information on the properties sold in Nashville from 2013 to 2019, including details such as location, sale price, square footage, and number of bedrooms and bathrooms.
 The data may have contained inconsistencies, missing values, and errors, which could affect the accuracy and reliability of the analysis.
 Therefore, the project aimed to identify and resolve these issues, ensuring that the data was accurate and consistent.